omarshaarawy111/Northstone_Trailhead_Landing_Page/README.md

 ## Live Demo

 🔗 https://dev-fictional-university-theme.pantheonsite.io/northstone-trailhead/
-Just press on Continue as it works in sandbox
+Just press on Continue as it is workign in sandbox

 ## Overview